StefanKopieczek/suffixtree/README.md

 you can then do substring matches that are linear in the length of the query string, and are *independent of the size of the source string*!
 That's pretty cool.

-Applications include looking for known sequences in a human genome, or searching for words and phrases in a currently-open document.
+Applications include looking for known sequences in a human genome, or efficient searching for words and phrases in an open document.

 Other neat applications include finding the longest repeated substring, or the longest palindrome, in a given string in linear time.